javgh/bridgewalker/doc/api.md

 correct amount (i.e. 1 EUR is represented as 100000).

 Note that the API currently still uses USD in many field names.
-The reason for this is, that the switch to Euro has only partially been implemented yet.
+The reason for this is, that the switch to euro has only partially been implemented yet.
 For the moment all USD fields simply need to be interpreted as referring to EUR amounts.